-8 Ways to Measure Chatbot Program Success
+How To Measure Your Chatbot Program Success

 Torass suggested the following relevant KPIs when comparing:

-- Conversion rate — To which extent a chat agent transforms conversations online into new business.
+- Conversion rate: To which extent a chat agent transforms conversations online into new business.
 "That could apply to the entire online sales process, or mere appointment setting services.
 In any case we will compare the percentage that, in average, our human chat agents are getting to what chatbots are obtaining."

-- Self-service rate — To which extent a chatbot is able to solve conversations by not creating a case that has to be solved by a second-tier call center determines this rate.
+- Self-service rate: To which extent a chatbot is able to solve conversations by not creating a case that has to be solved by a second-tier call center determines this rate.

-- Satisfaction rate — Every conversation should be given the option to be rated by the customer.
+- Satisfaction rate: Every conversation should be given the option to be rated by the customer.
 A 5-star scoring system would be ideal, after every chat conversation, but more complex surveys could also be deployed.
 Ideally, customers should be offered some sort of compensation for their ratings, like a future discount, a coupon, or some other incentive, according to Torras.

-- Confusion triggers — Some bots will get confused when trying to understand user questions — and eventually some humans too, according to Torras.
+- Confusion triggers: Some bots will get confused when trying to understand user questions — and eventually some humans too, according to Torras.
 "Having an efficient way to see when the conversation entered an 'awkward' moment is not easy, and might require selecting samples of past conversations to estimate this rate," he said.

-- Artificial Intelligence (AI) and Machine Learning (ML) rates — Probably more important than measuring these KPIs from a static perspective, measure them from a dynamic point of view.
+- AI and Machine Learning (ML) rates: Probably more important than measuring these KPIs from a static perspective, measure them from a dynamic point of view.
 "That means," Torras said, "having a consistent measure of how a chatbot ML improves KPIs over time, and equally important is the ability to measure how individual human chat agents learn to be more efficient including what is the time for new agents to ramp up into the job."

 Measure Task Success Rates

 Sometime chatbots are deployed in-house.
-And just like customers, employee experience matters, too.
-Scot Whigham, director of global IT service and support at InterContinental Hotels Group (IHG), has helped his staff deploy chatbots internally as technical support for the hotel as well as its corporate colleagues.
+And just like with customers, employee experience matters.
+Scot Whigham, managing director at Function-AI. told CMSWire that in his previous role he helped his staff deploy chatbots internally as technical support for a hotel as well as its corporate colleagues.

 Task success is a major category for chatbot metrics, according to Whigham.
 IHG measures percentages of tasks completed vs. tasks that had to be escalated to live human agents and efficiencies within that process.
 They’ll measure error rates within the task itself.
 “There are two main ways that we look at task success.
 Did they execute on the task to the satisfaction of the customer calling in or did we have to escalate the next stage which was a human being?
 Were there any errors throughout the tasks that went through?
 Did it flow smoothly and was the intent understood?”
 Whigham said.

 The ultimate goal is to ensure the chatbots understand the customer's language and know enough about the products and services in order to understand intent.